MrMoose/CloudConnector/README.md

 for ease of use on cloud instances.
 Some are cloud specific.

 #### General

+_CLOUDCONNECTOR_CLOUD_PROVIDER_:<br>
+Using this you can override the cloud provider setting in the configuration actor to use a different impl.
+Values are:
+* "None" - for none.
+Won't do anything
+* "AWS"
+* "Google"
+All other values are ignored.

 _CLOUDCONNECTOR_DEFAULT_TOPIC_:<br>
 When using ICloudPubsub::subscribe_default(), this is the topic